How To Be A Boss In Role-play

-Within the world of kink, one of the most popular fantasies and interests out there is playing around with power dynamics!
-We often associate power dynamics with BDSM and one of the best ways to express, play, experiment, and explore these power dynamics is through role-play.
+In the world of kink, one of the most popular fantasies and interests out there is playing around with power dynamics!
+Power dynamics are often associated with BDSM, and role-play stands out as one of the most effective ways to express, play with, experiment and explore these dynamics.

 Share